 Simple syrup is the simple solution to sweetening your margarita without adding any other weird flavors that could just muck it up.

-The question is, why simple syrup and not sugar?
+The question is, why simple syrup and not just sugar?
 Well, straight up sugar doesn’t always fully dissolve.
 I may be uncool enough to allow sweet in my drink, but not uncool enough to allow grains.
-No way, no how.
-What you want is something that is already liquid so that graininess is never an issue.
+What you want is something that is already liquid so that graininess of the sugar is never an issue.

-The options are honey, agave nectar or simple syrup.
+The options are honey, agave nectar, or simple syrup.
 I find that honey and agave nectar add extra flavors to my margarita.
-I want to really taste the tequila, lime and orange and I don’t want anything to muck that up.
+That may be perfect for other drinks, but I want to really taste the tequila, lime, and orange when I make my best ever margarita recipe.
 Simple syrup is the way to go.

 Measure 1 cup of sugar into a small saucepan.